 Stress is rush hour traffic when you’re late, an argument with a family member, or persistent employment worries.
 It’s the unknowns of a medical diagnosis, the demands of caring for an aging parent, or the looming stack of overdue bills.

-While the triggers may be different, any situation we perceive as threatening, or that requires us to adjust or change, can set off stress.
+While our triggers may be different, any situation we perceive as threatening or requires us to adjust or change can set off stress.
 It often creeps in quietly through the back door and before we know it we feel overwhelmed with the burdens that have seemingly mounded up from nowhere.

 Researchers are beginning to understand the long-term effects of stress on our physical and psychological health.
-While stress may be inevitable, it is possible to control the way our body reacts to the toxins of stress.
+While stress may be inevitable, a stress detox it is possible to control the way our body reacts to the toxins of stress.

 Spend time reflecting on the real problem – what is rational and irrational – and finding practical solutions.
 Meditation or prayer allows us to organize our thoughts and sluff off what is non-essential.
 Some solutions may consist of strategies to break stress down into manageable chunks and setting realistic expectations.
 Sometimes just having a plan to tackle the stress makes a world of difference.

 Stress is part of life, but we can choose how to handle negative stress when we encounter it.
-Accepting what you can’t change and work in healthy ways to resolve stressful situations is often the best course to follow.
+Accepting what we can’t change is a big part of the equation.
+Letting go of the negative and focusing on the positive will always help.